efigence/redmine_imperator/README.md

 ## Requirements

-Developed and tested on Redmine 3.0.x
+Developed and tested on Redmine 3.0, Ruby version 2.1

 ## Installation